 Make sure to clean out the fire pit after every two or three fires.
 Our two-piece design makes it an easy job: simply remove the inner unit, lift the outer unit by the handles, and dump the ash in an appropriate spot.
 (Never dump ash into a trash can or near a building structure).
 Discarding the ash will protect the unit and ensure that it can maintain proper airflow.
 Do not leave ash in the bottom of the fire pit for extended periods of time.

-Our painted matte black GATHER fire pits are coated with high-temperature outdoor grill/stove paint that is rated up to 1,200 degrees F. No paint, however, can permanently withstand direct flame contact and all-weather exposure, so some surface rust is inevitable over time.
+Our painted matte black GATHER and VIRGINIAN fire pits are coated with high-temperature outdoor grill/stove paint that is rated up to 1,200 degrees F. No paint, however, can permanently withstand direct flame contact and all-weather exposure, so some surface rust is inevitable over time.
 Touch-up paint for the painted units is available for purchase.
 See instructions on how to use the touch-up paint.

-Our heavy-duty stainless steel SCOUT fire pits reach very high temperatures and can be exposed to all types of weather.
+Our heavy-duty stainless steel SCOUT and VIRGINIAN fire pits reach very high temperatures and can be exposed to all types of weather.
 It is important to note that the stainless steel units will patina once used.
 The patina look gives the unit a bronze/copper hue with hints of purple.
 Burly fire pits are built with heavy-duty stainless steel and state-of-the-art craftsmanship, so your fire pit will last for years to come.

 Corten is a steel alloy that forms a rust-like appearance after exposure to weather.
 It looks better over time as well as strengthens as it ages.
 Thus, there is very little upkeep required.
 Maybe occasional spot cleaning with a damp cloth or wire brush.